stephenangelico/Merrily/README.md

 ```bash
 createdb merrily-test
 ```
-Note that the tests require that the database be empty to begin with.
+Note that the tests require that the testing database be empty to begin with.
+The tests can then be run from the environment with `python tests.py`.

 Create a user for web interface:
 ```bash